Laundry Jet – Frequently Asked Questions

 Q- My home has multiple floors.
 Can we still install the Laundry Jet?

 A- Yes, the Laundry Jet can work with multi and single story homes no matter the floor location of the laundry room.
-Laundry can be transported up to 200 feet in most any configuration for easy port access.
+Laundry can be transported up to 200 feet to the laundry room in almost any configuration for easy port access.

 Q- What happens if my clothing does actually gets stuck in the laundry system?